Depression Treatment Without Medication: Support For Mental Health Conditions

 Mindfulness is a proven method of managing several physical and mental health issues.
 In reviewing over 200 studies, researchers found that mindfulness-based therapy (MBT) effectively reduced depression, stress, and anxiety.
 In addition, it was an effective tool for pain management and substance dependency.

-Antidepressants such as selective serotonin reuptake inhibitors (SSRI’s) treat symptoms of depression by increasing the levels of seretonin in the brain.
-Often times healthcare professionals will recommend their patients to take selective serotonin reuptake inhibitors to treat and manage depression symptoms, helping them to live a happier day to day life.
+Antidepressants such as selective serotonin reuptake inhibitors (SSRIs) treat symptoms of depression by increasing the levels of serotonin in the brain.
+Often times healthcare professionals will recommend their patients to take selective serotonin reuptake inhibitors to treat and manage depression symptoms, helping them to live a happier day-to-day life.
 These antidepressants can be especially effective for people with bipolar disorder, with research showing that selective serotonin reuptake inhibitors (SSRI’s) reduce depression and impairment for those with bipolar disorder.

 However, sometimes there are side effects associated with antidepressants and reuptake inhibitors.
 Side effects of selective serotonin reuptake inhibitors may include nausea, headaches, loss of appetite, and sleeping problems, among others.
 Therefore, it can be beneficial to find natural remedies for depression, such as regular exercise, a healthy diet, or mindfulness.